nautobot/nautobot-docker-compose/README.md

 ![Container Stack](docs/img/container_stack.png)

 By default, this project deploys the Nautobot application, a single worker container, Redis containers, and PostgresQL.
-It does not deploy NGINX, SSL, or any Nautobot plugins, .
+It does not deploy NGINX, SSL, or any Nautobot plugins.
 However, the project is extensible to allow users to tailor to their specific requirements.
 For example, if you need to deploy [SSL](docs/create_ssl_cert.md) or [plugins](docs/plugins.md), see the docs linked.
 The web server used on the application is [pyuwsgi](https://uwsgi-docs.readthedocs.io/en/latest/).

 ## Environment Variable Controls